ravaioli/solarpunk-mandala/guides/protocols/05-dinacharya-daily-rhythms.md

 **Focus:** "I am not a body with consciousness, but consciousness experiencing a body"
 **Duration:** 20-30 minutes
-**SPM Integration:** Direct application of `01-ontology-analytic-idealism.md`
+**SPM Integration:** Direct application of `01-ontology-analytic-idealism.md` **Why it works**: Meditating in dim light before dawn helps reset the circadian clock; morning light exposure is a potent zeitgeber for phase advancement and improved sleep quality [2].
+This practice aligns with research showing that early light exposure can shift circadian rhythms to earlier times.

 **Instructions:**
 1. Sit in darkness/semi-darkness